pablopenlop/gradewing_guide/docs/data-manager/student-setup.md

 !!! note "Multi-Year Enrolment"
     Multiple academic years can be assigned to a single subject.
 This is useful when a subject spans two years or if a student requires additional time to complete the course.

-!!! info "Finalizing the Profile"
+!!! warning "Finalizing the Profile"
     After completing all sections—including **Personal Data**, **Guardians**, **Tags**, and **Enrolments**—you must click the **Done** button to save and synchronize the entire student record.